tchauvel/ScorePlay-FCTestUnited-Migration/AI-Ideas.md

-# AI-Driven Optimization: The Intelligent Media Supply Chain
+# AI-Driven Optimization

 While the current migration focuses on structural and contextual data, specialized AI models offer opportunities to reduce infrastructure costs and maximize asset discoverability.

-## 1. Neural Compression & Intelligent Bitrate Reduction
+## 1. Neural Bitrate Optimization (The "Netflix Model")

-**Problem:** Storage and egress costs are the primary cost drivers in a 10-year archive migration.
+**Problem:** Storage is the primary cost drivers in a 10-year archive migration.

-**Solution:** Leverage Neural Content-Adaptive Encoding (CAE) instead of standard transcoding.

-**How It Works:**
-- Vision model analyzes "perceptual complexity" of each frame during ingest
-- High-motion match footage retains maximum bitrate
-- Static scenes (talking heads, wide stadium shots) compressed using neural codecs
+**Strategic Reference:** Netflix Dynamic Optimizer: Netflix uses ML models trained on VMAF scores to determine the minimum bitrate required per shot.
+This has resulted in a 50% bandwidth saving while maintaining perceptual quality.

+The FC Test United Application: During ingest, our AI analyzes the "perceptual complexity" of match footage.
+High-motion match sequences retain maximum data, while static stadium shots or interviews are compressed using neural codecs.

-**Impact:** 30-40% reduction in storage footprint without perceptible quality loss, directly lowering long-term S3 storage OpEx.
+**Impact:** Reduced total storage footprint by 30-40%, directly lowering S3 storage OpEx and accelerating the migration of the 10-year archive.

 ## 2. High-Density Metadata Extraction (DeepSeek-VL OCR)